Car Accident ChiropractorWhat Are The Most Common Car Accident Injuries

 • Did the airbags deploy?

-All of those factors will determine if you're able to walk away from the accident, or if you need an ambulance ride to the hospital.
+All of those factors will determine whether you can walk away from the accident or need an ambulance ride to the hospital.

-In the article below, we will talk about the most common injuries that people sustain in car accidents.
+In the article below, we will talk about the most common types of injuries that people sustain in car accidents.

 Traumatic brain injuries are very common after car accidents